-In the Auditor's interview, the Director who is a trained investigator was able to identify the steps taken to gather evidence, how the credibility of the various persons involved is determined on an individual basis, and a polygraph exam would not be required for the initiation of an investigation.
+In the Auditor's interview, the Assistant Director who is a trained investigator was able to identify the steps taken to gather evidence, how the credibility of the various persons involved is determined on an individual basis, and a polygraph exam would not be required for the initiation of an investigation.
 Consistent with policy, it was stated that investigative reports will be completed on all administrative and criminal investigations.
 The facility will remain informed on all criminal cases handled through the local law enforcement agency.
-Absent a PREA allegation the auditor relied on policy and information obtained in formal interviews and informal conversations.
+Absent a PREA allegation the Auditor relied on policy and information obtained in formal interviews and informal conversations.

-115.372 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Wake Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Juvenile Justice Facilities Detention Services Policy and Procedure Individuals interviewed/ observations made.
-Interview with WRJDC Investigator Summary Determination Indicator (a) North Carolina DPS Juvenile Justice Policy states, "Juvenile Facilities shall impose no standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse or sexual harassment are substantiated."
+445.050 115.372 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Juvenile Justice Facilities Detention Services Policy and Procedure Individuals interviewed/ observations made.
+Interview with LYDC Investigator Summary Determination Indicator (a) North Carolina DPS Juvenile Justice Policy states, "Juvenile Facilities shall impose no standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse or sexual harassment are substantiated."
 The policy defines preponderance of evidence as follows: "The standard of proof used in most civil cases that requires the party bearing the burden of proof to present evidence that is more credible and convincing than the evidence presented by the other party.
 This standard is satisfied if the evidence shows that it is more probable than not that an event occurred.
 Preponderance of the evidence is a lesser standard of proof than "beyond a reasonable doubt," which is required to convict in a criminal trial."
-Compliance Determination Compliance was based on the policy language and the interview with the trained investigator who confirmed there is no greater standard used in determining investigative outcomes.
+Compliance Determination Compliance was based on the policy language and the interview with the trained investigator.
+Since there was no prior incident, there was no investigative file to review.